psychrometrics/psychrolib/docs/how-to-use-psychrolib.md

 ## How to use PsychroLib

-The following are examples on how to use PsychroLib's `GetTDewPointFromRelHum` to calculate the dew-point temperature given dry-bulb temperature and relative humidity.
+The following are snippets are examples showing you how to use PsychroLib's `GetTDewPointFromRelHum` to calculate the dew-point temperature given dry-bulb temperature and relative humidity in your program.
 For all languages make sure to choose the unit system to use (`SI` or `IP`) with the `SetUnitSystem` function, or in VBA by uncommenting the appropriate line in the code.
+If you are looking for ready-made examples that you can straight away run on your system, please see the [`examples`](../examples/README.md).

 ### Python